inexorgame-obsolete/wiki-mirror/Existing-Mods.md

  * Outlawzone (modded gamemodes)
 * zeromod
  * coop: editmute, nodamage, autosendmap (after somebody did /sendmap), autosendmap on connect
+* remod
+ * modable via CubeScript, also with event system and other stuff
+ * can save and load maps directly on the server

 #### Standalone game/fork
 * Tesseract